brehen/master-thesis/docs/thesis_essay/essay.md

 <!-- Provide an overview of WebAssembly, its purpose, and its advantages over
 traditional deployment methods. -->

+WebAssembly, also known as Wasm, is a binary instruction format for a stack-based virtual machine.
+It is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications. [x](https://webassembly.org/) Wasm was initially designed and developed to complement JavaScript in the browser, but its philosophy of "Run everywhere, efficient, fast and secure" translated well into the server landscape as well.

 Solomon Hykes suggested in his tweet from 2019 that if _WebAssembly_ and the _WebAssembly System Interface_ project had existed in 2008, there would not have